-Caregiver Support Coordination provides temporary assistance to caregivers who are caring for loved ones at risk of premature institutionalization.
+Caregiver Support Coordination provides temporary help to those who care for family members.
 The program’s case managers assess the needs of family caregivers and arrange services that support their goals.
-These services include respite care, minor home modifications, leasing of emergency response devices, and purchase of health-related goods and supplies not covered by insurance.
+These services include respite care, minor home modifications (like building wheelchair ramps and installing grab bars), leasing of emergency response devices, and buying health-related goods and supplies not covered by insurance.

-The program gives priority to caregivers who care for someone who has Alzheimer’s and/or impairments of two or more activities of daily living; care for someone who has been hospitalized within the last two weeks; have had to cut back on work hours because of care responsibilities, and/or has experienced physical/emotional problems because of care responsibilities; care for someone who has no other support— either paid or unpaid; and live in the same home as the care receiver.
-Visit the Area Agency on Aging referrals page to access screening criteria and referral forms for Caregiver Support Coordination services, as well as criteria for the Care Coordination and Grandparents Raising Grandchildren programs.
-You can also call 1-800-272-3921 to get more information or make a referral.
+The program gives priority to caregivers who care for someone who has Alzheimer’s and/or needs help with two or more activities of daily living; care for someone who has been hospitalized within the last two weeks; have had to cut back on work hours because of care responsibilities, and/or has experienced physical/emotional problems because of care responsibilities; care for someone who has no other support— either paid or unpaid; and live in the same home as the care receiver.
+Visit the Area Agency on Aging Referrals page to access screening criteria and referral forms for Caregiver Support Coordination services, as well as criteria for the Care Coordination and Grandparents Raising Grandchildren programs.
+You can also call 800-272-3921 to get more information or to make a referral.

-The Grandparents Raising Grandchildren program provides temporary assistance to grandparents who have primary custody of grandchildren under the age of 18.
+The Grandparents Raising Grandchildren program provides temporary assistance to grandparents who have primary custody of grandchildren age 18 and younger.
 The program’s case managers assess the needs of grandparents and arrange services that support their goals.
-These services include respite vouchers that can be used for day care or summer camp, help with back-to-school clothing and supplies, benefits counseling, and consultations with attorneys to establish guardianship.
+These services include respite vouchers that can be used for day care or summer camp, help with back-to-school clothing and supplies, and benefits counseling.

 Doni Green, Director of Aging